albertalvin8080/albertalvin8080/README.md

 ###

 <p align="left">My objective is to become astonishingly great at what I like to do.
-That is, programming and solving problems, all of them, until there're more to solve again.</p>
+That is, programming and solving problems.
+All of them, until there're more to solve again.</p>

 ###